EvotecIT/PSEventViewer/README.md

+Project was split into 2 parts:
+- PSEventViewer
+- PSADReporting

-Documentation is available at https://evotec.xyz/hub/scripts/get-eventslibrary-ps1/
+Documentation for later is available at: https://evotec.xyz/hub/scripts/get-eventslibrary-ps1/